-People ask me if they really need ANY business plan, unless they are looking for an outside investor.
+People ask me if they really need ANY business plan when they aren’t looking for an outside investor.
 In fact, a business plan is needed more by you than investors, as the blueprint for your company, team communication, and progress metrics.
-Things that make it investment-grade for outside investors will also benefit you, since you are the ultimate investor.
+Things that make it investment-grade for outside investors will also benefit you since you are the ultimate investor.

 First of all, any good business plan should demonstrate that you have done the homework to be an expert in your industry, and in what it takes to build a successful business from your idea.
 I’ll skip the basics here, and highlight only key elements that investors focus on:

 - Define the problem.
 Every plan must start with the problem you are solving, not a description of your company and product.
 Explain in terms your mother could understand, and quantify the “cost-of-pain” in dollars or time.
 Terms like “every customer needs this” and “next generation platform” are far too soft, and should be avoided.Many entrepreneurs scare away potential investors by claiming that their technology represents “truly disruptive technology.”
 What that may mean is that you haven’t figured out yet what problem it solves, or it may take many years for people to get it.
 No investor wants to wait that long for his payback, or fund the years of waiting.

 - Solution and benefits.
 This is not the place for a detailed product specification, but an explanation of how and why it works, including a customer-centric quantification of the benefits.
 Skip the technical jargon and hyperbole.
 Do describe your intellectual property and “secret sauce”.
 “Focus” is the key word here.
 Pick a specific solution that you have built or prototyped, rather than rambling about all the possible things that could be done with your idea.
 Clearly define the customer, channel, and revenue model associated with this solution.